pkulchenko/fullmoon/README.md

 - `regex`: accepts a string that has a regular expression.
 For example, `name = {regex = "^(Bob|Alice)$"}` has the same result as the hash check shown earlier in this section
-- `pattern`: accepts a string with a Lua patern expression.
+- `pattern`: accepts a string with a Lua pattern expression.
 For example, `name = {pattern = "^%u%l+$"}` accepts values that start with an uppercase character followed by one or more lowercase characters.